Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 After starting up your app should be running at [http://localhost:3000/](http://localhost:3000/)

 Here you are running some background services that bundle your app.
-React apps are written with the ES6 version of JavaScript along with JSX an extension of the JS language.
-This code does not run in the browser it needs to be transpiled to vanilla ES5 version of JS first.
+React apps are written with the ES6 version of JavaScript along with with JSX an extension of the JS language.
+This code does not run in the browser it needs to be transpiled to the vanilla ES5 version of JS first.

 The command also starts a local server that hosts your project, watches for changes to files in the project folder and relaunches the server when changes occur.